Reflections on the Psalms

 The Psalms require an emotional, spiritual, and thoughtful response.
 Each psalm challenges humans collectively and individually.
-It is the individual response to the Psalms that inspires this book, God is Love: Reflections on the Psalms.
 Each individual is engaged in a pilgrimage to know God and Self, to understand how the Self fits in with the whole of humanity and God’s Creation.
 My spiritual journey has been informed for many years by reflecting on the Psalms.
 I am of course by no means alone in using the Psalms in this way, as countless others do and have and will use the Psalms similarly.
 My offering in this book is a unique way to reflect on the Psalms.
 I advocate reading and reflecting on the Psalms by means of a personal dialogue with the past.

 The Psalms purport to be written largely by David, the Hebrew king who lived three thousand years ago.
 David was warrior, poet, lover, judge, sinner, man of feeling, student of God’s creation.
 He knew much about himself because of his search to know God.
 His Psalms are reflective pieces that consider the distance between the Creator and the Creation, between the all-wise and good God and the limited sinful human.
 God is a shepherd to His people, David wrote, a Father to His children who are repeatedly errant and wayward.
 These poems are wonderful psychological portraits of the human search for peace and love in a world of conflict and hate.